DilanM818/DilanM818/README.md

 ## 🚀 About Me

-- 📚 Pursuing certifications such as CISSP, HTB CPTS, and HTB CBBH to become a penetration tester.
+- 📚 Pursuing certifications such as CISSP, HTB CPTS, and HTB CBBH.
-- 🌱 I am currently learning Python and Bash, with plans to upload projects to this GitHub repository.
+- 🌱 I am currently learning Python and Bash.
 - 💼 Canadian Armed Forces Veteran, where I served as a Communications Security (COMSEC) Custodian and Signal Operator.

 ## 🏆 Certifications